- We register and regulate key groups of social service workers.

 - We promote and regulate education and training and raise the standards of practice by social service workers.

-- Our work means the people of Scotland can count on social work, social care and early years services being provided by a trusted, skilled and confident workforce.
+- Our work means the people of Scotland can count on social work, social care and children and young people services being provided by a trusted, skilled and confident workforce.

 The social service workforce